Auto Insurance Terminology Guide

 Certain auto insurance terms are not very common and a bit complex to understand.
-While buying auto insurance, the agency asks for a different kind of information and at that time you might get confused between different terms.
+While buying auto insurance, the company asks for a different kind of information and at that time you might get confused between different terms.

 Understanding auto insurance terms will help you during the process of buying a policy.
 Hence; we created this detailed guide to car insurance terms and definitions which you need to know before buying car insurance.

-Quickly Access Guide to Auto Insurance Terms
+Quickly Access Guide to Car Insurance Terms

 Accident: For insurance companies, any road incident which causes damage to your car can be called an accident.
 It can or can not involve other vehicles, trees, poles, or pedestrians.